Archierowe/guess_the_fruit/README.md

 ## Wireframes

-Wireframes were created for mobile, tablet and desktop using [Balsamiq](https://balsamiq.com/wireframes/) during the scope pane design process of this project.
+Wireframes were created for mobile, tablet and desktop using [Balsamiq](https://balsamiq.com/wireframes/) during the scope plane design process.

 The final version of the wireframes can be found here
 * [Guess the Fruit wireframes](https://github.com/Archierowe/guess_the_fruit/blob/main/assets/wireframe/guess_the_fruit.pdf)